berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 - glXCreateGLXPixmap
 - glXDestroyGLXPixmap
 - glXChooseVisual
-- glXSwapBu ers (but see below)
+- glXSwapBuffers (but see below)
 - glXCopyContext (see below)

-glXSwapBu ers is in the X stream if and only if the display and drawable are not those belonging to the calling thread's current context;
+glXSwapBuffers is in the X stream if and only if the display and drawable are not those belonging to the calling thread's current context;
 otherwise it is in the OpenGL stream. glXCopyContext is in the X stream alone if and only if its source context di ers from the calling